So You Wanna Be A Parachute Rigger?

 Once you've met those minimum requirements, it's time to visit your local FSDO.
 A list of FSDO office can be found at this link.
 Or if you attend a rigging school course, usually an FAA Inspector from the local FSDO will be present at the end to start the paperwork.

 The paperwork needed is two copies of the FAA 8610-2 form found at this link signed by you and an FAA inspector.

-Step 3: Written Testing
+Step 3: Written Testing (New Procedures)